Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources

 Most of these methods (see~\cite{provos01:_defending,franz03:_stegano,kumar10:_j3}) are variations of least-significant bit (LSB) steganography.
-In this heuristic early steganographic method a message is embedded into a host $\mathbf{x}$ by producing an information-carrying signal $\mathbf{y}$ whose elements are $y_i=2\lfloor x_i/2\rfloor+b_i$ for $i=1,2,\ldots,n$, where $b_i\in\{0,1\}$ is the message bit embedded in the $i$-th element of the host.
-The histogram-preserving methods in~\cite{provos01:_defending,franz03:_stegano} and~\cite{kumar10:_j3} can be seen as using this embedding scheme plus some kind of histogram compensation to remediate the lack of histogram preservation in the baseline technique.
-These beginnings limit their theoretical and practical outlook from inception.
+In this early heuristic steganographic method the encoder embeds a message into a host $\mathbf{x}$ by producing a signal $\mathbf{y}$ whose elements are $y_i=2\lfloor x_i/2\rfloor+b_i$ for $i=1,2,\ldots,n$, where $b_i\in\{0,1\}$ is the message bit embedded in the $i$-th element of the host.
+The histogram-preserving methods in~\cite{provos01:_defending,franz03:_stegano} and~\cite{kumar10:_j3} can be seen as using LSB steganography plus some kind of histogram compensation to remediate the lack of histogram preservation in the baseline technique.
+These beginnings limit their possibilities.
 For instance, all of the methods just cited possess a low embedding rate.
-The report in~\cite{provos01:_defending} suggests that the average embedding rate of Outguess lies around 0.31 bits/host element, whereas Franz's method is below 0.20 bits/host element for most of the hosts tested in~\cite{franz03:_stegano}, and J3 offers rates between 0.35 bits/host element and 0.65 bits/\textit{nonzero} host element~\cite{kumar10:_j3}, all clearly below the ceiling embedding rate of 1 bit/host element implemented by LSB steganography.
+The report in~\cite{provos01:_defending} suggests that the average embedding rate of Outguess lies around 0.31 bits/host element, whereas Franz's method is below 0.20 bits/host element for most of the hosts tested in~\cite{franz03:_stegano}, and J3 offers rates between 0.35 bits/host element and 0.65 bits/nonzero host element~\cite{kumar10:_j3}, all clearly below the ceiling embedding rate of 1 bit/host element implemented by LSB steganography.